 Resistance to one or more diseases is often incorporated into modern crop varieties.
 Unfortunately, resistance is not available for some diseases.
 However, when available, disease resistance is often the foundation for economical disease control.

 Hershman, Donald E. and Vincelli, Paul C., "Kentucky Plant Disease Management Guide for Small Grains" (1993).
 Agriculture and Natural Resources Publications.
-Paper 66.
+66.